Astrid & Lilly Save the World: Production

 NBCUniversal announced the series during the upfronts in May 2021.
 Casting was reported by Deadline on August 31, 2021.
-In January 2023, Syfy confirmed that the series had been canceled after one season.

 The series was shot on location in St. John's, Newfoundland during the fall of 2021.
 The production hired women and non-binary people in nearly every key creative position, including every single writer and director.

+In January 2023, Syfy confirmed that the series had been canceled after one season.

 Episodes

 Reception

 Astrid and Lilly Save the World has been positively received by critics.
 Time described the series as "Buffy minus the male gaze."
-Angie Han of The Hollywood Reporter wrote that Astrid & Lilly has a "charm all its own — not as a copy of what’s come before it, but as a worthy successor", and praised the show's dialogue, humor, and chemistry between the leads.
+Angie Han of The Hollywood Reporter wrote that Astrid & Lilly has a "charm all its own — not as a copy of what's come before it, but as a worthy successor", and praised the show's dialogue, humor, and chemistry between the leads.
 Bleeding Cool called Astrid & Lilly "a unique and heartfelt story" and praised the show for its "engaging and often hilarious depiction of mixing high school and monster-hunting".
 Buzzfeed, Polygon, Cosmopolitan, CBC News, and Screen Rant all declared Astrid & Lilly one of the most highly anticipated series of 2022.

 Multiple critics have favorably compared the series to Buffy the Vampire Slayer.
 In homage to Buffy, Brutus introduces himself in the first episode as "your Giles, in terms you humans might understand."
 The show has also been positively compared to a number of acclaimed teen films and TV series including Booksmart, Sex Education, and PEN15.